EUROPEAN SAILING FEDERATION

 15.3.
-The secretariat of the General Assembly meetings is under the responsibility of the Secretary General or, when prevented, by any person designated by the Executive Board.
+The secretariat of the General Assembly is the responsibility of the Secretary General or, in his absence, of a person designated by the Executive Board.

 15.4.
-At the beginning of each General Assembly meeting, a committee of three scrutineers shall be nominated by the Executive Board with the duty of checking and assigning the votes to each Member present or represented.
-This committee, after the approval of the General Assembly, is then in charge of ensuring the counting of the votes expressed in writing during the General Assembly meeting.
+At the beginning of each General Assembly meeting, a group of three scrutineers shall be nominated by the Executive Board with the duty of checking and assigning the votes to each Member present or represented.
+This group, after the approval of the General Assembly, is then in charge of ensuring the counting of the votes expressed in writing during the General Assembly.

 15.5.
 At its annual meeting, the General Assembly shall at least:

 a) Receive the reports of the President and the Executive Board;